 Mark says the first thing to consider when you start investing is understanding your strengths and weaknesses.
 He explained that his experience in different financial roles in various countries helped him see things from a different perspective.

 If you're an investor in a company's due diligence team, and you have a solid understanding of its industry, use that knowledge to drive the discussion forward.
 Alternatively, if you're on a due diligence team and feel like your knowledge is not relevant to the sector, ask yourself who you can add to the team to better comprehend your questions and challenges.

 Evaluating your position in the due diligence team is the first step.
 During due diligence, you should ask yourself: What am I bringing to the conversation?
 How can I use my strengths?
 How can I overcome my weaknesses?

 2) Do you know why you want to be an early-stage investor?

 Mark says there are many different reasons to invest, and every investment will put you down a different path.
 It's important to ask yourself, he continued, why are you investing in a certain type of business?
 Is it because you want to support environmental and social causes?
 Is it because you are rich and want to give something back?
 Is it because you are a capitalist and want to support young entrepreneurs?

 Investing in early-stage companies can be extremely advantageous to investors.
 Investing in a start-up from the beginning benefits investors as in most cases it leads to significant returns.
 Investors can work alongside the higher-ups of the company, give their input, and make instrumental decisions for the success of the start-up.
 Investing in a start-up can also be very risky, but if successful, the rewards will exceed the initial capital provided.
 Knowing this and then starting your due diligence with a company that fits your investment appetite is a crucial step.
-There are several reasons why people invest in start-ups, here are a few:

 3) Determine how much you are willing to lose?